damien5314/HoldTheNarwhal/app/src/main/assets/htn_about_app.md

 HTN may collect anonymous usage statistics to better understand the usage patterns of its users, and to support future development.
-These statistics do not contain any personally identifiable information, and cannot be traced back to you or your online accounts in any way.
+These statistics do not contain any personally identifiable information, and cannot be traced back to you or your online persona in any way.

 Advertisements are presented through MoPub.
 HTN and its development team are not responsible for any statistics collected by MoPub through ad views and clicks.
-The content presented in these advertisements does not reflect the views of reddit, HTN or its development team.
+The content presented in these advertisements does not reflect the views of reddit, HTN, or its development team.